houseofcat/turbocookedrabbit/README.md

 }
 ```

-You definitely can't tell this is MBison's Social Security Number, but can see it's **metadata**.
+You definitely can't tell this is M. Bison's Social Security Number, but can see the **metadata**.

 The idea around this *metadata* is that it could help identify when a passphrase was used to create this, then you can determine which key was live based on ***UTCDateTime***.
+This means that you have to work out key rotations from your end of things.

 The inner Data deserializes to **[]byte**, which means based on a consumed **tcr.WrappedBody**, you know immediately if it is a compressed, encrypted, or just a JSON []byte.